gotchoices/MyCHIPs/doc/learn-users.md

 an imposter IP number just so a phony site can harvest confidential information like your passwords or account numbers?

-This problem was largely solved by introducing SSL certificates and the https protocol.
+This is where SSL certificates and the https protocol come in to offer the needed security.
-But this solution is not without its own set of problems.
+But authority-based site certificates are not without their own set of problems.
+They rely on a centralized, hierarchical authority to vouch for the authenticity of each digital resource you access.
+There are a limited number of such authorities and their service tends to be available only at a cost.

 MyCHIPs emphasizes two important objectives:
 - First, users may not always want their identity to be publicly available.